openstack/openstack-manuals/doc/networking-guide/source/adv-config-lbaas.rst

        | vip_subnet_id       | f1e7827d-1bfe-40b6-b8f0-2d9fd946f59b           |
         +---------------------+------------------------------------------------+

 #.
-The security group must be updated to allow traffic to reach the load
+Update the security group to allow traffic to reach the new load balancer.
-    balancer.
     Create a new security group along with ingress rules to allow traffic into the new load balancer.
 The neutron port for the load balancer is shown as ``vip_port_id`` above.

     Create a security group and rules to allow TCP port 80, TCP port 443, and all ICMP traffic: